zoldur/Apollon/README.md

 * TxIndex:  **Second value from Step 6**
 9. Save and close the file.
 10. Go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
 11. Click **Update status** to see your node.
 If it is not shown, close the wallet and start it again.
-Make sure the wallet is u
+Make sure the wallet is unlocked.
 12. Select your MN and click **Start Alias** to start it.
 13. Alternatively, open **Debug Console** and type:
 ```